How Will Twitter Change Under a New CEO?

-So how will Twitter change under a new CEO - and can it change, given that Elon Musk has cut over 80% of Twitter staff since he took over in October?
+So how will Twitter change under a new CEO?
+And can it change, given that Elon Musk has cut over 80% of Twitter's staff since he took over in October?

-It’s too early to tell exactly what may come next for the platform - and it’s worth noting that with Musk remaining as both Executive Chair and CTO, that there’s unlikely to be a significant deviation away from his original plans for the app.
+It’s too early to tell exactly what may come next for the platform - and it’s worth noting that with Musk remaining as both executive chair and CTO, there’s unlikely to be a significant deviation away from his original plans for the app.
 But still, a new chief will be a major change, and based on who’s reportedly been tapped for the role, there are some pretty strong indicators as to what’s likely coming next.

-According to The Wall Street Journal, NBCUniversal’s current head of advertising Linda Yaccarino is the person that’s set to take over as CEO at the app, with Musk stepping down in six weeks time to make room for the new chief.
+According to The Wall Street Journal, NBCUniversal’s current head of advertising Linda Yaccarino is the person that’s set to take over as CEO of the app, with Musk stepping down in six weeks to make room for the new chief.

-Yaccarino has worked at NBCUniversal for over a decade, and has been instrumental in building the platform’s ad business, and in particular, creating its ad-supporting streaming service Peacock.
+Yaccarino has worked at NBCUniversal for over a decade, and has been instrumental in building the platform’s ad business, and in particular, creating its ad-supported streaming service Peacock.

 This is likely the key consideration in a Twitter context.
 As Elon Musk has noted repeatedly, his vision for Twitter isn’t as a social media platform, as such, but he sees Twitter as more of a competitor for traditional news outlets, with the platform vying to become ‘the most accurate source of information’ about world events.

-Note: (UPDATE: Musk has now confirmed Yaccarino's appointment as Twtter CEO.)